CloudCannon/documentation/collections/_drafts/editor-link-modal-fix.md

 * Fixed a bug causing Editor Link modals to break
 * Fixed sites with 'Editing Locked' having their inbox disabled
 * Minor adjustment to button spacing in some views
+* Fixed some cases of Bitbucket not sync with CloudCannon